KyleMcCalgan/testPushFTP/test.md

-this is the mardown folder '''testing'''
+updated the gitignore to ignore test2.md